This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Health risks of using traditional fabric softener

-Sustainability and environmental impact of fabric softener
+Sustainability and the environmental impact of fabric softener

 Alternatives to traditional fabric softener

-• Wool dryer balls: these balls help reduce drying time and provide natural softness to clothes without the need for chemicals.
-Available at Home Healthy Home, handcrafted from pure Spanish Merino wool.
+• Wool dryer balls: These balls help reduce drying time and provide natural softness to clothes without the need for chemicals.
+Available at Home Healthy Home, handcrafted from pure Spanish merino wool.

 • Essential oils: If you add a few drops of essential oil, such as lavender or eucalyptus, to vinegar, you can naturally scent your clothes without any harmful side effects.